 Research Projects & Supervision

-Students and supervisors will be matched by the IUSRS team based on faculty availability and mutual research/academic interests.
+Students and supervisors will be matched by the IUSRS program team based on faculty availability and mutual research/academic interests.

 - Scholars are required to work full-time on their research project, unless otherwise negotiated with the faculty supervisor for the duration of the program.